niksilver/elm-explained/types/UnionTypes.md

         West -> "Humid"
 ```

-Note that the above won't compile if we miss out one of the suits,
+Note that the code above won't compile if we miss out one of the directions,
 because the compiler expects an exhaustive match.